tiagoajacobi/base-nodejs-express-gulp-project/README.md

 ## How to start
 - Run "npm install" to install all project dependencies from npm
+- Run "gulp clean" to clean build folder
+- Run "gulp build" to clean and build the project
-- Run "gulp start" to start the server
+- Run "gulp start" to clean, build and start the server